Table of contents

 Faith and Depression

-My first book has been published, “Depression Has a Big Voice.
-Make Yours Bigger!” which offers lots of helpful tools to manage depressive episodes.
+My first book, “Depression Has a Big Voice.
+Make Yours Bigger!” offers lots of helpful tools to manage depressive episodes.

 Definition of depression